 Coding Activities 5-7 year olds

-Practice sorting and classifying objects, we’ve got a candy sorting activity you could try, or how about collecting and organising data on a LEGO bar chart?
+Practice sorting and classifying objects.
+We’ve got a candy sorting activity you can try, or how about collecting and organising data on a LEGO® bar chart?

 Outdoor ideas – learn to code